dkaravaev/neural-planes/README.md

 ## Architecture

-There are 3 independent modules of programm.
+There are 3 independent modules of program.
 The settings of their work are written in unified config.json.

 1. Gendata:
 This module is for generating data for training the neural net.
 The output data is represented as images and XML annotations.
 It's written in С++, because the programm is generating data from 3D models, and the simpliest way of manipulating with them on Linux was OpenSceneGraph.
-The programm runs in CLI mode with config filename as command line argument.
 2. Archdata:
 This module is for archiving data and it's written in Python.
 This module is translates the images and annotations to HDF5 archives with Numpy arrays in the form of dirrect input-ouput of neural net.